Bad Credit Remortgage interest rate of 2.15% variable.

 Primary residence poor credit remortgages from Ravenwood

-Ravenwood Services have relationships with lenders that take an open-minded view to people with some adverse credit, as they understand that not everyone with a ccj or default is a complete deadbeat.
-Ill-health, break down of relationships, temporary loss of work or income are all entirely plausible reasons for some credit arrears, while a person may still have a good future of being able to support a mortgage.
+Ravenwood Services has relationships with lenders that take an open-minded view of people with some adverse credit, as they understand that not everyone with a ccj or default is a complete deadbeat.
+Ill health, breakdown of relationships, and temporary loss of work or income are all plausible reasons for some credit arrears.
+At the same time, a person may still have a promising future of being able to support a mortgage.

-Now post Lehman collapse lenders want to know if you can service the mortgage you’re committing to.
-No longer is the prospect of further house price increases enough for lenders to lend.
+Now, post-Lehman collapse, lenders want to know if you can service the mortgage you’re committing to.
+The prospect of further house price increases is no longer enough for lenders to lend.
 But for reformed responsible borrowers this a good thing not a bad thing and should protect the property market from getting frothy with hot speculative money.

 Bad credit remortgage UK options

-While it is often true a mortgage from 2006 or 2007 is a good deal and is worth keeping, especially if its interest only, there are still opportunities to refinance at a fixed rate to protect yourself from rate rises in the much longer term.
+While it is often true that a mortgage from 2006 or 2007 is a good deal and worth keeping, especially if it’s interest-only, there are still opportunities to refinance at a fixed rate to protect yourself from rate rises in the much longer term.
 An adverse credit mortgage broker can help you secure funds.

-Interest rates should stay low in the short term (2018 and 2023), but after that, the path of short term rates could be on the rise.
-It’s common to keep a mortgage for seven years, so refinancing with a five year fixed deal could prove very savvy even for people with some bad credit history.
+Interest rates should stay low in the short term (2018 and 2025), but after that, the path of short term rates could be on the rise.
+It’s common to keep a mortgage for seven years, so refinancing with a five-year fixed deal could prove very savvy even for people with bad credit history.

-Some economists would predict that if interest rates rise so should your earnings or wages as inflation would only start to become a problem as the result of increasing wages.
+Some economists predict that if interest rates rise, so should earnings or wages, as inflation would only start to become a problem as a result of increasing wages.

 Renting a home is financially like having a 100% interest-only mortgage at about 5-6%.
 So if the house that suits your needs is worth about £120,000, the rent is maybe £7200 a year or £600 a month.